 By December 1841, the capital moved from Austin back to Houston.
 Dr. Joseph W. Robertson bought the property in 1848, and he, his wife, their 11 children, and nine enslaved workers lived at the site.
 The Robertsons’ daughter, Lillie, lived in the home her entire life.
 In her later years, she opened the building to the public, offering tours of the “Old French Embassy.”

 Following her death, the state of Texas acquired the house, and the Daughters of the Republic of Texas (DRT) were appointed as the property’s custodian.
 Under management of the DRT, the house was opened to the public in 1956.

-In September of 2017, the Texas Legislature transferred jurisdiction and management of the French Legation, its grounds, and its contents to the Texas Historical Commission (THC), making it one of the Commission’s thirty-two State Historic Sites.
-When transferred, the house and grounds were in a significant state of disrepair, and the property has remained closed to the public while critical improvements are underway.
-The THC's Historic Sites Division is responsible for overseeing the construction, including structural stabilization and weatherization of the French Legation house and constructing a new visitors center, kitchen and cafe.
+In September 2017, the Texas Legislature transferred jurisdiction and management of the French Legation, its grounds, and its contents to the Texas Historical Commission (THC), making it one of the Commission’s now 34 State Historic Sites.
+When transferred, the house and grounds were in a significant state of disrepair, and the property remained closed while critical improvements were made.
+The THC’s Historic Sites Division was responsible for overseeing the structural stabilization and weatherization of the French Legation house and constructing a new visitors center, kitchen, and cafe.

 The Friends of the Texas Historical Commission raised funding for these improvements with grants from Visit Austin and the Heritage Austin Grant Program, and you can now tour the grounds.
 For more information on visiting the French Legation, visit the THC’s website.

 The Legation Today:

 A Community Favorite